kpal81xd/docs.krunker.io/docs/README.md

 ## Fixed delta <Badge type="tip" text="client-side" vertical="middle" /> <Badge type="tip" text="server-side" vertical="middle" />
 :::tip
-You can get fixed delta regularly by dividing the last GAME.TIME.now() by the current one.
+You can get fixed delta regularly by deviding the last GAME.TIME.now() by the current one.
 :::

-Supposed to give delta non dependent on game speed on the client side.
+Suposed to give delta non dependent on game speed on the client side.
 Currently gives regular delta.
 Server side is not affected by game speed.
 ```krunkscript
 GAME.TIME.fixedDelta();
 ```

 ## Payment <Badge type="tip" text="server-side" vertical="middle" />
-Supposed to allow scripters to give and charge players for KR.
+Suposed to allow scripters to give and charge players for KR.
 Unimplemented.

 ```krunkscript
     GAME.PAYMENTS.charge(